 Tel: (692) 625 3355/5661/3399

 There is no medical school in the Marshall Islands.
 Students can enrol in medical school programmes within the Pacific, such as the Fiji National University (FNU), University of Papua New Guinea (UPNG) and the University of Hawaii.
 The University of Hawaii, in cooperation with the US Health Resources and Services Administration, developed the Pacific Association for Clinical Training (PACT), in which the Marshall Islands is involved.
-This provides e-learning telecommunications for those wishing to further their education.
+This provides e-learning services for those wishing to further their education.

-The University of the South Pacific, which has a campus in the Marshall Islands, is a key partner to POLHN.
+The University of the South Pacific, which has a campus in the Marshall Islands, is a key partner of POLHN.
 As such, it offers distance and internet education services ideal for Marshallese people.
 POLHN has two learning centres in the Marshall Islands: one at the Ebeye Community Health Centre and one at Majuro Hospital.

 CMI was accredited by the US-based Western Association of Schools and Colleges, Accrediting Commission for Community and Junior Colleges in 1991.